compressmodels/compressmodels.github.io/README.md

 # moco

-Machine learning models are common place in tabular models to predict stock market prices, and click-through rates in advertising.
+Machine learning models are common place in tabular models to predict stock market prices, credit card fraud detection, click-through rates in advertising, predict equipment failure given sensor data, and more.

 On the edge, or situations where data is sufficiently high-volume, these models must operate fast.
-In critical applications, this "price" can be huge, for autonomous vehicles it can be a crash, it can be lost revenue due to fraud, or failing to make a decision fast enough on a fleeting opportunity (in the case of algorithmic trading).
+Teams work to make their systems low-latency because failure to do so can be huge, for autonomous vehicles it can be a crash, it can be lost revenue due to fraud, or failing to make a decision fast enough on a fleeting opportunity (in the case of algorithmic trading).

-I am building practical methods that reduce the latency and energy-intensivity of these prediction tasks in inference.
+I am building practical off-the-shelf software methods that reduce the latency, increase the throughput and and decrease the energy-intensivity of these prediction tasks in inference (while they serve customers).

 The inputs into the system are:
 - the training data